Where to Stay in Kyoto

 - Central Kyoto (New Kyoto) – Central Kyoto lies to the west of Higashiyama area and includes Kyoto Station and Downtown Kyoto.
 Kyoto Station is the city’s major transport hub while Downtown Kyoto is the city’s modern shopping and entertainment area.
 Although these areas do not offer the local Japanese traditional atmosphere which you have on your mind, these areas offer all the conveniences of a modern city while still having an easy access to Higashiyama (Old Kyoto).

-Stay Near a Train Station
+Where to stay in Kyoto: Stay Near a Train Station

 While it’s true that local buses are very cheap in Kyoto offering tourists unlimited ride for JPY 500 (~USD 5) per day, it can get very much crowded and very slow taking away much of your precious vacation time.
 This is also true for non peak season travel which I’ve experienced first hand during mid May.
 However, this does not mean that you have to skip the bus entirely.
 I suggest you to use the bus as needed which includes getting to sights which are not serviced by train or subway like Kinkakuji Temple.